anavallasuiza/delegato/README.md

 # Delegato

-Easily execute any javascript action directly from the html.
+jQuery plugin to easily execute any javascript action directly from the html.

 ##Basic example